-One of the first Ministries launched by the Dream Center was Adopt-A-Block.
-We have ‘adopted’ a Community in our area which we serve the 1st Saturday of every month.
-We deliver things such as backpacks full of school supplies, groceries, clothing and personal hygiene products all while getting to know those who live there.
-We spend time cleaning the neighborhood in an effort to show our love and respect for the Community as a whole.
-Check out the statistics on how our last Adopt-A-Block at River Oaks event went!
+One of the first Ministries launched by our Dream Center was Adopt-A-Block.
+We deliver things such as cleaning supplies, groceries, clothing and personal hygiene products all while getting to know those who live there.
+We spend time cleaning up the neighborhood in an effort to show our love and respect for the Community as a whole. this month’s efforts include:

 backpacks filled with school supplies were distributed!

-sets of bunk beds, with sheets and comforters were delivered
+sets of bunk beds, with sheets were delivered

 pounds of groceries!

 (collection bins located at Temple, 1250 S Pollock St, Selma, NC)